catkin/catkin_tools/docs/quick_start.rst

 Since the catkin workspace has already been initialized, you can call ``catkin build`` from any directory contained within it.
-If it had not been initialized, then ``cakin build`` would need to be called from the workspace root.
+If it had not been initialized, then ``catkin build`` would need to be called from the workspace root.
 Based on the default configuration, it will locate the packages in the **source space** and build each of them.